-Please remember that the area is very busy and that everyone is trying to park as close to their accommodation as possible.
+Please remember that the area is very busy during the summer and that everyone is trying to park as close to their accommodation as possible.
 However your apartment is as close as it gets to the parking area.
 If you can't find parking space for your car, give me a call and I will be happy to assist you.
 You can always use our private parking for a few minutes to get your suitcases out.

 Theotokopoulou 76 Chania, 73131